License GuideSOC 17-1022

 How to Get a Land Surveyor License.

-To get licensed, you'll follow a similar path across most states.
-First, complete accredited education in your field.
+You'll follow a five-step pathway in most states.
+First, complete accredited education.
 Then pass a national or state exam.
-Next, you'll gain supervised experience (the length varies by state).
-You'll undergo a background check.
-Finally, you'll complete continuing education before each renewal.
-The specific requirements, education hours, degree type, and experience length, differ from state to state, so check your state's board for exact details.
+Next, gain supervised experience under an existing licensee.
+You'll also need to pass a background check.
+Finally, complete continuing education hours before each renewal.
+The exact requirements shift by state: education hours, degree types, and experience length all differ.
+Check your specific state's rules before applying.

 1